epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-24-docker-arch-alpm.markdown

 :: Proceed with download?
 [Y/n]
 {% endhighlight %}

-![Docker Arch: pacman download][image-ss-pm-download]{: .img-responsive }
+![Docker pacman: download][image-ss-pm-download]{: .img-responsive }

 You may add <code>--noconfirm</code> if you wish. this one not asking for PGP confirmation anymore.

-![Docker Arch: pacman confirm][image-ss-pm-noconfirm]{: .img-responsive }
+![Docker pacman: confirm][image-ss-pm-noconfirm]{: .img-responsive }

 #### Upgrade

 This command will install package, and download if necessary.
-This is a process with long output, therefore I put three images here.
+This is a process with long verbose output,
+I have to split out to three figures.

 This is why the first figure output looks pretty similar with the download command above since it works on the same upgradable packages.